merely-useful/py-rse/index.md

 # Advanced Git {#git-advanced}

+> It's got three keyboards and a hundred extra knobs, including twelve with '?' on them.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 Git would be worth using if all it did was keep track of our work, but two of its more advanced features allow us to do much more.